nixworks/public/news/2013/02/25/index.md

 ##### NATO
 ### [NATO says it has found no evidence to back the Afghan claim of misconduct by United States forces. ](/news/2013/02/25/nato-says-it-has-found-no-evidence-to-back-the-afghan-claim-of-misconduct-by-united-states-forces.md)
-_Context: Afghan, United States, NATO_
+_Context: United States, NATO, Afghan_

 ##### Russia
 ### [Russia enacts a law banning smoking on subways and in schools. ](/news/2013/02/25/russia-enacts-a-law-banning-smoking-on-subways-and-in-schools.md)
-_Context: enacts, school, banning, subways, smoking, Russia_
+_Context: school, smoking, banning, enacts, Russia, subways_

 ##### Jailed
 ### [The retrial of Vicky Pryce, the ex-wife of former UK Cabinet Minister Chris Huhne, begins hearing evidence. ](/news/2013/02/25/the-retrial-of-vicky-pryce-the-ex-wife-of-former-uk-cabinet-minister-chris-huhne-begins-hearing-evidence.md)
-_Context: UK, government, Chris Huhne, jailed, Vicky Pryce_
+_Context: jailed, government, Vicky Pryce, UK, Chris Huhne_

 ##### Italy Common Good
 ### [The centre-left alliance Italy Common Good led by the Democratic Party wins the Italian general election.
 However the number of seats will not guarantee the majority in the Senate, paving the way to instability. ](/news/2013/02/25/the-centre-left-alliance-italy-common-good-led-by-the-democratic-party-wins-the-italian-general-election-however-the-number-of-seats-will-n.md)